stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

   Reason: both explore limits of classical logic and standard frameworks, and when extensions become necessary, under similar “extend versus replace” tension.

 * Q051 (BH_CS_PVNP_L3_051)
-  Reason: both represent situations where seemingly simple statements resist resolution within a standard framework, pushing toward new principles.
+  Reason: both represent situations where seemingly simple statements resist resolution inside a standard framework and push toward new principles.

 ### 2.4 Cross domain edges

 Cross domain edges connect Q016 to problems outside pure set theory that reuse its patterns.

 * Q051 (BH_CS_PVNP_L3_051)
-  Reason: reuses Q016’s framing of “new axioms versus independence” to organise complexity assumptions such as `P != NP` and similar conjectures.
+  Reason: reuses Q016’s framing of “new axioms versus independence” to organise complexity assumptions such as `P != NP` and related conjectures.

 * Q059 (BH_CS_INFO_THERMODYN_L3_059)
-  Reason: uses the idea of a “cost of distinguishing universes” derived from Q016’s multiverse tension to model thermodynamic cost of separating informational states.
+  Reason: uses the idea of a “cost of distinguishing universes” derived from CH multiverse tension to model thermodynamic cost of separating informational states.

 * Q121 (BH_AI_ALIGNMENT_L3_121)
   Reason: imports the notion that different axiom sets define alternative universes, used to structure competing value systems in alignment.